-To be fair, my husband loved this, though I’m beginning to suspect that he is just easily pleased.
-E and I each had a serving and didn’t absolutely detest it but weren’t crowding around the pot for seconds, either.
+To be fair, my husband loved this.
+E and I each had a serving and didn’t not like it but weren’t crowding around the pot for seconds, either.
 As I type this, I’m eating bites of the leftovers between sentences, and there’s really nothing wrong with it, but it just doesn’t inspire me to poetry.
-It’s sad because I love quinoa, roasted garlic, roasted onions, and, I now know, roasted radishes, but all together–meh.
-I expected more.
+I think because I love quinoa, roasted garlic, roasted onions, and, I now know, roasted radishes, I just expected more.

 Still, don’t let my failure to achieve a deep emotional connection with this dish prevent you from trying the best new-to-me idea to come out of it: roasted radishes.
 When you roast radishes, they soften, become slightly sweet, and lose their spicy bite; I can imagine sprinkling them with seasonings and eating them as a snack–a healthy snack, since these root veggies contain only 64 calories per pound.
 And that’s no small potatoes!